AhmedSobhy01/kids-art/README.md

 ## Features

-- Feature 1
-- Feature 2
-- Feature 3
+- Drawing basic shapes
+- Changing outline and fill color
+- Move shapes and resize
+- Play mode to select similar shapes or colors or both

 ## 🚀 About Us